Weisl/ImageUtilities/README.md

+# Blender 2.80

+The master has been updated to Blender 2.80.
+Checkout the github releases for the Blender 2.79 addon

 # Texture CSV

 This is a small addon for blender to export all image paths of a scene into a csv.
 These paths can be manipulated in an other software like Excel (search and replace) and afterward be reimported to change the actual image paths within the blend file as well.